The Perfect 4 Days in Venice Itinerary

 Ponte dei Sospiri is an excellent photo stop as the bridge is beautiful in itself, and the canal located beneath has gondolas passing through, making for a gorgeous backdrop!

-🏨 Stay near the Bridge of Sighs
+🏨 Stay in close proximity to the Bridge of Sighs

 Lunch & Gelato in Piazza San Marco